geofurlong/api_python/README.md

 ### To Do

-- Include linear accuracy reporting for `at` and `between` methods.
+- Include linear accuracy reporting for the `at` and `between` methods.
-- Add facility for `traverse` method to accept an interval in metres for metric ELRs.
+- Add facility for the `traverse` method to accept an interval in metres for metric ELRs.

 ### Performance

 This library can compute the co-ordinates of railway points at many thousand iterations per second.
-It utilises robust high-performance libraries, written in C, thus the performance overheads normally associated with the dynamic typing architecture of Python are reduced.
+It utilises robust high-performance libraries written in C, thus the performance overheads normally associated with the dynamic typing architecture of Python are reduced.
 Some basic performance benchmarks are recorded in this [example](lib/example_98_performance.py).

 For higher-performing geocoding requirements, see the GeoFurlong [builder](https://github.com/geofurlong/builder) repository on GitHub which is written in Go.